Product Privacy Notice

 - Transactional: Data our customers provide us with in regards to your transactions with them to help detect and prevent fraud

 - Inference Data: Information generated from your interactions or transactions with our clients (which they provide to us) to create risk scores for fraud prevention and regulatory compliance purposes.

 - Image: Photo on a passport, driving license, or other identification document, self-taken photos.

 Our products are meant to help our Customers reduce identity fraud, by authenticating identity documents that you provide to them.
-Our Acuant Face product is meant to ensure that the person submitting the document to our customer is who they claim to be by performing a facial recognition match.
+Our Acuant Face product (described below) is meant to ensure that the person submitting the document to our customer is who they claim to be by performing a facial recognition match.

 Our standard Acuant API gives our business customers access to 30+ third-party data sources, 300+ watch lists, and award-winning identity verification, fraud prevention and compliance solutions, including one to one facial recognition and match services, part of which is performed by our third-party partners.

 How does the facial recognition and match solution work?*